cknizek/Copper/README.md

 # door
 code.py --> CircuitPython version, explicitly designed for rapid testing, prototyping, and readability.

 The Cal1 125kHZ cards use a unique method of encoding that took a lot of time to reverse engineer.
 I spent many hours trying to figure it out, on and off over several months.
-Eventually I decided to give up.
-In the interest of knowledge transfer, I began typing up a document detailing everything I learned.
-This is not that document.
-This is an attempt to explain in a considerably more precise and readable way.

 Here is the 'decoding' scheme I discovered.
 When the HID ProxPro 5352A reads a Cal1 card (using HID's proprietary formatting and other goodies), it will transmit an ASCII-encoded, hexadecimal string over serial [1].